 Aetna International in Malaysia

-A third option would be Aetna International which offers excellent benefits complemented by high-quality service.
+A third option, and one of the best medical care options in Malaysia, would be Aetna International which offers excellent benefits complemented by high-quality service.

 There is also a little known program available to foreigners living in Malaysia called the Employee Provident Fund or “EPF”.
 This program is designed to encourage citizens to save for old age and both employees and employers contribute.
 Withdrawals from this savings program can be made for specific reasons, including to cover medical costs.
 Foreigners are allowed to participate in the program and it’s well worth investigating the pros and cons if you intend to reside in Malaysia long term.